The official blog of the Lung Institute.

 Remembering to make you a priority can help.
 While simply thinking positive won’t rid you of your depression, it can make each day a little more enjoyable.
 Despite sometimes wanting to curl into a ball, try to get involved in some kind of social activity.
 Whether it is joining a support group or visiting with family, by dedicating time each week to your social life, you can make sure that you still feel connected to the things you love most.

 Depression can be a challenge for anyone, especially if you are suffering from COPD.
-Learning to live with a COPD diagnosis can be scary, but now sufferers have hope for a better quality of life with recent medical advancements like stem cell therapy.
+Learning to live with a COPD diagnosis can be scary, but now sufferers have hope for a better quality of life with recent medical advancements like cellular therapy.
 Learn how you could breathe easier by calling (800) 729-3065.